 Maths is taught daily at Starks Field to support children in becoming fluent in the fundamentals of mathematics, be able to reason mathematically and problem solve by applying their mathematics to variety of problems.
-Children are taught maths in their normal classes, except in year 6 where we have an additional maths teacher so classes are grouped into 3 sets.
-We follow the National Curriculum programme of study for maths and use Collins’ “Busy Ants” to support our resources.
+Children are taught maths in their normal classes.
+We follow the National Curriculum programme of study for maths.

-Throughout the school, children work on the 3 key areas of fluency, reasoning and mastery to ensure they develop a good understanding of topics that are studied.
-Children regularly work on developing their reasoning skills in order to explain how to solve problems and pupils are regularly challenged to investigate problems through Nrich activities www.nrich.maths.org.
+Throughout the school, children work on the three key areas of fluency, reasoning and problem solving to ensure they develop a good understanding of topics that are studied.
+Children regularly work on developing their reasoning skills in order to explain how to solve problems and pupils are regularly challenged to investigate problems, such as those available on Nrich www.nrich.maths.org.

-Fluency in maths is also essential so that children can make links between key concepts.
-For example when working on their times tables or number bonds if they can make connections and continue patterns:
+Fluency in maths, where children practise a variety of problems, such as calculations, is important so that children can recall and apply knowledge rapidly and accurately.
+We build on this, with children using reasoning to make links between key concepts.
+For example when working on their times tables or number bonds we see if they can make connections and continue patterns:

 8 + 2 = 10

 2 + 8 = 10